 Note: iPads do not have NFC reading capabilities so are not supported at this time.

-The Tap to Pay on iPhone library includes support for Visa, Mastercard, American Express, Discover, contactless cards and NFC-based mobile wallets (Apple Pay, Google Pay, and Samsung Pay) directly in the users’ mobile app.
+The Tap to Pay on iPhone library includes support for Visa, Mastercard, American Express, and Discover contactless cards and NFC-based mobile wallets (Apple Pay, Google Pay, and Samsung Pay).
+Discover is only supported in the US.

 Please visit https://stripe.com/pricing for current pricing.

 Yes.
-Tap to Pay on iPhone transactions can be identified in the Dashboard as “Card Present” payments like all other Terminal transactions.
-As with Stripe Terminal, merchants who use Tap to Pay on iPhone to accept payment cards are not liable for any fraudulent-type disputes filed for such transactions.
+Tap to Pay transactions can be identified in the Dashboard as “Card Present” payments like all other Terminal transactions.
+As with Stripe Terminal, merchants who use Tap to Pay to accept payment cards are not liable for any fraudulent-type disputes filed for such transactions.

-Stripe Terminal, including Tap to Pay on iPhone, by default provides E2EE.
-Users leveraging Tap to Pay on iPhone have access to a pre-filled SAQ C document, directly in your Dashboard under Compliance Settings.
+Stripe Terminal, including Tap to Pay, by default provides E2EE.
+Users leveraging Tap to Pay have access to a pre-filled SAQ C document, directly in your Dashboard under Compliance Settings.

-Note: Tap to Pay on iPhone is not supported for use with P2PE.
+Note: Tap to Pay is not supported for use with P2PE.

-Tap to Pay on iPhone transactions can be identified in the Dashboard as “Card Present” payments like all other Terminal transactions.
-Currently we don’t offer the functionality to identify Tap to Pay on iPhone transactions from other card present charges.
-Users will continue to have access to the same Dashboard functionality ie. reporting, refunds etc. with the exclusion of hardware devices. iPhone devices currently cannot be tracked in the Dashboard for fleet management purposes.
+Tap to Pay transactions can be identified in the Dashboard as “Card Present” payments like all other Terminal transactions.
+Currently we don’t offer the functionality to identify Tap to Pay transactions from other card present charges in the Dashboard.
+Users will continue to have access to the same Dashboard functionality ie. reporting, refunds etc. with the exclusion of hardware devices.
+Tap to Pay devices currently cannot be tracked in the Dashboard for fleet management purposes.

 At this time, we do not offer this functionality.

-The Tap to Pay on iPhone library does not currently support PIN.
+Tap to Pay on Android does not currently support PIN.
 If a user tries to charge an amount higher than the contactless limit, the cardholder would not be able to submit their payment account’s fallback PIN in order to complete the transaction.

 Alternatively, users can explore backup options such as having a traditional payment terminal on location as a default, or displaying a QR code and prompting the customer to scan and checkout with a CNP transaction.